ScottEnock/WebstersEnglishDictionary/README.md

+# A MongoDB Import Friendly Version

+A version of the webstersEnglishDictionary repo that is formatted to be imported into MongoDB

-# Webster's Unabridged English Dictionary
+## Webster's Unabridged English Dictionary

 This repository contains *Webster's Unabridged English Dictionary* (from the [Gutenberg Project](www.gutenberg.net)) in several formats: